Devan Dubnyk: San Jose Sharks and Colorado Avalanche (2020–2021)

 On October 5, 2020, after a down season with the Wild, Dubnyk was traded to the San Jose Sharks, along with a 2022 seventh-round pick and 50% salary retention, in exchange for a 2022 fifth-round pick.
 In the pandemic delayed 2020–21 season, his debut came on January 18, 2021, in a 5–4 loss to the St. Louis Blues.
 His first win was on February 20, in a 5–4 win over the Blues.
 In 17 appearances with the struggling Sharks, Dubnyk collected just 3 wins, posting a 3.18 goals against average and .898 save percentage.

 On April 10, 2021, Dubnyk was traded by the Sharks to add depth to the contending Colorado Avalanche in exchange for Greg Pateryn and a fifth-round pick in the 2021 NHL Entry Draft.

 As an unsigned free agent over the summer from the Avalanche, and into the commencement of the 2021–22 season, Dubnyk signed a professional tryout contract in the AHL, with the Charlotte Checkers, the primary affiliate to the Florida Panthers on December 7, 2021.
-Dubnyk in his first appearance in the AHL since 2014, registered two wins through four starts, before he was released from his tryout on January 19, 2022.
+In his first appearance in the AHL since 2014, Dubnyk registered two wins through four starts before he was released from his tryout on January 19, 2022.

 On October 29, 2022, Dubnyk announced his retirement.